Find Affordable College Courses

 $11,726 Average Tuition & Fees

-MSU Texas did quite well in this year’s ranking of the best value schools for business/managerial economics students.
-It came in at #11 on the list.
-MSU Texas is a moderately-sized public school located in the city of Wichita Falls.
+MSU Texas landed the #11 spot in the 2023 rankings for the best value business/managerial economics programs.
+MSU Texas is a medium-sized public school located in the city of Wichita Falls.

 Read full report on Business/Managerial Economics at MSU Texas

-Ottawa University - Online did quite well in this year’s ranking of the best value schools for business/managerial economics students.
-It came in at #12 on the list.
+Ottawa University - Online ranked #12 on this year’s Best Value Managerial Economics Schools list.
 Located in the town of Ottawa, Ottawa University - Online is a private not-for-profit college with a fairly small student population.

 #13